andrew/ultimate-awesome/README.md

 - [awesome-bayes](https://github.com/hectormz/awesome-bayes) - A curated list of awesome Bayesian statistics blogs and resources.
 - [awesome-deep-learning](https://github.com/HI-AGI/awesome-deep-learning) - 深度学习资料.
 - [awesome-web-frontend](https://github.com/huogerac/awesome-web-frontend) - A curated list of awesome web frontend related resources 😎.
+- [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.
 - [awesome-technical-leadership-and-career-resources](https://github.com/Jareechang/awesome-technical-leadership-and-career-resources) - Articles related technical leadership or career growth.
 - [awesome-uniswap-v4-hooks](https://github.com/johnsonstephan/awesome-uniswap-v4-hooks) - A curated list of awesome Uniswap v4 hooks resources -- including examples, tools, templates, tutorials, and more.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.